-There are two major reason why so many people travel towards Shimla each year.
-First one is that it is easily accessible with good road connectivity and availability of basic amenities.
-Second however and an even bigger reason is that there is plenty to explore here.
+There are two major reasons why so many people travel to Shimla each year.
+The first one is that it is easily accessible with good road connectivity and availability of basic amenities.
+The second and even bigger reason is that there is plenty to explore here.
 And I am not talking about just the main Shimla town.
-No I am referring to the small villages around it like Kufri, Mashobra, Fagu and Narkanda; some of which are actually even more scenic that Shimla itself.
-The town that I will be discussing in this article; and providing details on how you can plan a a trip here is Narkanda.
+No, I am referring to the small villages around it like Kufri, Mashobra, Fagu, and Narkanda; some of which are actually even more scenic that Shimla itself.

 The first question that comes to mind is why visit Narkanda?
 To be honest, there is really nothing here.
-Just a group of houses and a few hotels located on a hill top and that is pretty much it.
-There is no long list of places to explore but that is the reason why people come here and why you should too.
+Just a group of houses and a few hotels located on a hilltop and that is pretty much it.
+There is no long list of places to explore and the primary attraction of the place is its natural beauty.
+But that is exactly the reason why people come here and why you should too.

-I think everyone will agree when I say that places like Shimla and Manali don’t even feel like a tourist destination anymore.
-Both these towns of have gotten so populated and crowded off-late that a trip here feels like you went from one city to another.
-There is buildings, cars and buses all around, a view that you were getting in plenty at your home town; and not exactly what you came looking for in the hills.
+I think everyone will agree when I say that places like Shimla and Manali doesn’t even feel like a tourist destination anymore.
+Both these towns have gotten so populated and crowded off-late that a trip here feels like you went from one city to another.
+There are buildings, cars, and buses all around, a view that you were getting in plenty at your home town.
+It is not exactly what you came looking for in the hills.

 How to Reach Narkanda

 Due to its location up in the hills, the only way to get to Narkanda is by road.
-You can either drive all the way from your home; or arrive at any of the nearest airports or railway stations; and get to Narkanda from there by road.
+You can either drive all the way from your home.
+Or you can arrive at any of the nearest airports or railway stations and get to Narkanda from there by road.